Nutrition Research Unit

 Nutrition services in the Clinical Research and Trials Units

 The Saint Marys Clinical Research and Trials Unit (CRTU) features a full metabolic kitchen offering a variety of food choices.
 It is open seven days a week from 6 a.m. to 7 p.m. and is staffed by specially trained dietary assistants overseen by the research dietitians.

 - Nutrient-controlled, precisely weighed diets that are prepared to ensure nutritional consistency and accuracy.

 - Weighed meals may be provided on an inpatient or outpatient basis.

 - Weighed meals may be served at specific times to meet the needs of the research protocol or to accommodate participants' schedules.

 Research dietitians meet with participants prior to their involvement in a diet-controlled study to acquire food preferences and explain how and why their diets will be controlled.

-The Charlton CRU offers a limited food service from the nourishment center which is equipped with a microwave oven and refrigerator.
-If necessary, weighed meals prepared at the metabolic kitchen in St. Marys may be delivered to the Charlton CRU; or elsewhere in the Institution as required to accurately conduct a study.
+The Charlton CRTU offers a limited food service from the nourishment center, which is equipped with a microwave oven and refrigerator.
+If necessary, weighed meals prepared at the metabolic kitchen in Saint Marys may be delivered to the Charlton CRTU or elsewhere at Mayo as required to accurately conduct a study.